Hardware-SaaS · IoT · Warehouse Logistics

 From problem framing to physical deployment.

-I owned the product vision and physical system architecture across V1 and V2.
-I drove 100% of the mechanical design, chassis architecture, and physical interface ensuring operability within extreme spatial constraints.
+I drove the product vision and physical system architecture across V1 and V2 — 100% of the mechanical design, chassis architecture, and physical interface.
+I set every spatial constraint and signed off on every dimensional compromise before it entered the build.

-I retained complete technical authority over component specifications, BOM governance, and ECRs.
-No part entered the assembly line without my direct review and approval of its dimensional and commercial viability.
+I held complete authority over component specifications, Bill of Materials (BOM) governance, and Engineering Change Requests (ECRs).
+No part entered the assembly line without my dimensional and commercial sign-off.
+I used this authority to protect per-unit margins at every procurement cycle.

-I owned the product vision and physical system architecture across V1 and V2.
-I drove 100% of the mechanical design, chassis architecture, and physical interface ensuring operability within extreme spatial constraints.
+I drove the product vision and physical system architecture across V1 and V2 — 100% of the mechanical design, chassis architecture, and physical interface.
+I set every spatial constraint and signed off on every dimensional compromise before it entered the build.

-I engineered assembly fixtures and QC frameworks across all incoming parts.
-I personally led the assembly, testing, and commissioning of every deployed unit to guarantee floor-ready reliability.
+I designed custom assembly fixtures and QC inspection gates that enforced tolerance mandates regardless of vendor precision.
+I personally led the assembly, testing, and commissioning of every unit that shipped.

-I retained complete technical authority over component specifications, BOM governance, and ECRs.
-No part entered the assembly line without my direct review and approval of its dimensional and commercial viability.
+I held complete authority over component specifications, BOM governance, and Engineering Change Requests (ECRs).
+No part entered the assembly line without my dimensional and commercial sign-off.

 THE STAKES